scarl-sanjay/Message-Authentication-Code/README.md

 ## AIM:
 To write a program to implement Message Authentication Code (MAC).
 ## ALGORITHM:
-STEP-1: Input the plaintext message and symmetric key.
+STEP-1: Input the plaintext message and symmetric key
 STEP-2: Input the MAC value.
 STEP-3: Perform XOR encryption
 STEP-4: Display the encrypted message